mdowst/PSNotes/README.md

 ```

 ###### Example 2: Output the note to the console
-This example gets the note/code snippet with the alias "YourNote" and outputs it to the console and copies it to your local clipboard.
+This example gets the note/code snippet with the alias "MyNote" and outputs it to the console and copies it to your local clipboard.
 ```powershell
 MyNote -copy
 ```

 ###### Example 3: Execute the note directly
-This example gets the note/code snippet with the alias "YourNote" and executes the command in your local session.
+This example gets the note/code snippet with the alias "MyNote" and executes the command in your local session.
 ```powershell
 MyNote -run
 ```